-The following management's discussion and analysis ("MD&A") should be read in conjunction with Guardian Exploration Inc.'s ("Guardian" or the "Corporation") unaudited condensed interim financial statements (the "Interim Financial Statements") as at and for the three and nine months ended September 30, 2021 and 2020, and the audited financial statements as at and for the years ended December 31, 2020 and 2019.
+The following management's discussion and analysis ("MD&A") should be read in conjunction with Guardian Exploration Inc.'s ("Guardian" or the "Corporation") unaudited condensed interim financial statements as at and for the three and six months ended June 30, 2022 and 2021, and the audited financial statements as at and for the years ended December 31, 2021 and 2020.
 The financial data presented herein, including comparative periods, have been prepared in accordance with International Accounting Standard ("IAS") 34 "Interim Financial Reporting".
 Accordingly, certain information and disclosure normally included in audited annual financial statements prepared in accordance with International Financial Reporting Standards ("IFRS") have been omitted or condensed.

-The commentary is as of November 28, 2021.
+The commentary is as of August 17, 2022.
 The reader should be aware that historical results are not necessarily indicative of future performance.